jorool/netanimations-app/README.md

 ### Kept by

 Luciana Andréia Fondazzi Martimiano: Founder of the project.

+Alisson Renan Svaigen: Collaborated with the the accessibility mobile app.

 Jonathan Rodrigues de Oliveira: Collaborated with the mobile app.